Matthew Grimaldi

 Matthew Grimaldi (/it/; born 28 November 2003) is an Australian professional footballer who plays as a winger for A-League Men club Melbourne Victory.

 Club career

 Western United

 In August 2023, Grimaldi joined Western United.

 Following the suspension of Western United's participation ahead of the 2025–26 season, all players – including Grimaldi – were released from their contracts in September 2025.
-Later that month, Grimaldi was signed by Melbourne Victory.

 Melbourne Victory

 Grimaldi remained in the A-League following Western United's removal from the league, signing with fellow-Victorian club, Melbourne Victory.